-This high performance motherboard is designed for maximum 133MHz CPU bus clock.
-But it comes with clock generator of 150MHz when we design it to accommodate future CPU bus clock.
-Our lab test results shown that 150MHz is achievable when proper setting and qualified components were presented, we feel quite comfortable overclocking to 150MHz.
-Not only that, this motherboard has full-range (CPU core voltage) settings and an option to adjust CPU core voltage.
-The CPU clock ratio can be up to 8x that supports almost all of Pentium III/Celeron CPUs in the future and provides flexibility for overclockers.
-For your reference, the following configurations are what we feel comfortable at 150MHz bus clock.
+This high performance motherboard is designed for maximum 400MHz CPU bus clock.
+But it comes with clock generator of 248MHz when we design it to accommodate with future CPU bus clock.
+Our lab test results showed that 120MHz is achievable when proper setting and qualified components were presented.
+Not only that, the CPU clock ratio can be up to 24x that supports almost all of Pentium® 4 CPUs in the future and provides flexibility for overclockers.
+For your reference, the configuration we feel appropriate for this motherboard is 120MHz bus clock...

-But not guaranty.
+But not quarantee.